Frequently Asked Questions

 For residential properties the property owner is also required to file with the Office of the County Assessor the sales affidavit of the newly acquired property.
 Do not rely on your Title Company or the County Clerk to forward this information to the Office of the County Assessor it is your responsibility.

-The Assessor is required by state law to first of all value all property at 100 percent of its market value as determined by sales of comparable property.
-(See 7-36-15 NMSA 1978).
+Under state law, the Assessor is required to value all property at 100 percent of its market value, as determined by the sales of comparable properties (see 7-36-15 NMSA 1978).

 Yes.
 As a property owner in New Mexico you have the responsibility to report your property to the Office of the County Assessor when you become the owner (7-38-8).
 You will also be required to submit the purchase price of the residence you purchase to the Office of the County Assessor thru an affidavit.
 Do not rely on title companies and other third party's to make these reports to the Office of the County Assessor for you.
 This will ensure that all Notices of Value and Tax Bills are sent to the correct address so that you may challenge your value and pay your taxes on time.
 Remember however that if you become the new owner of a pre-existing residence the value of your property for that year will not be subject to the value cap (discussed later) and the Assessor is obligated by statute to appraise it at current and correct market levels which could be a substantial increase in value from previous years.